rowshi/ansible/docs/docsite/rst/dev_guide/developing_locally.rst

 If you're looking to add local functionality to Ansible, you may be wondering whether you need a module or a plugin.
 Here's a quick overview of the differences:

 * Modules are reusable, standalone scripts that can be used by the Ansible API, the :command:`ansible` command, or the :command:`ansible-playbook` command.
 Modules provide a defined interface, accepting arguments and returning information to Ansible by printing a JSON string to stdout before exiting.
 * Plugins are shared code that can be used by any module.
-They provide abilities like cacheing information or copying files that are useful for many modules.
+They provide abilities like caching information or copying files that are useful for many modules.

 .. _local_modules: